-Last Monday was the first day that shops were allowed to reopen in London and the rest of the UK.
-I don’t have the exact time frame but I think they were forced to close for over 2 months, which of course had an insane impact on the economy.
+Last Monday was the first day shops were allowed to reopen in London and the rest of the UK.
+I don’t have the exact time frame, but I think they were forced to close for over 2 months, which of course had a huge impact on the economy.
 So it’s great news that they’re finally able to reopen, providing they have safety measures in place.

-Being a Monday I was not expecting crowds swarming in the shopping streets of London.
-But I was still hopeful that those who could would have been out to help rebooting the economy.
-Obviously, the customers have suffered an economic impact too so there is less money to spend.
-But when journalists interviewed people in the streets these said they missed the shopping experience so maybe…
+Being a Monday, I was not expecting crowds swarming in the shopping streets of London.
+But I was still hopeful that those who could be out to help reboot the economy.
+Obviously, the customers have suffered an economic impact too, so there is less money to spend.
+But when journalists interviewed people in the streets, most said they missed the shopping experience so maybe…